You can enable Cloud Trace for Ruby applications by using the Cloud Trace library for Ruby.

 Ruby on Rails configuration interface

-If you're using Ruby on Rails, one alternative for Ruby is to provide the parameters through the configuration interface:
+If you're using Ruby on Rails, you can provide the parameters through the Ruby on Rails configuration interface:

 # Add this to config/environments/*.rb Rails.application.configure do |config| # Stackdriver Trace specific parameters config.google_cloud.trace.project_id = "YOUR-PROJECT-ID" config.google_cloud.trace.keyfile = "/path/to/service-account.json" end